-Originally from the San Francisco Bay Area, Japanese-American mezzo Kelsey Lauritano has been hailed by the New York Times for the “warmth” and “heroism” of her voice, Opera News for her “wondrous power” and “remarkable beauty of tone”, and the Boston Globe for her “rippling wine-dark voice with a low range of staggering strength, combined with a splendid stage presence”.
+Originally from the San Francisco Bay Area, Japanese-American mezzo Kelsey Lauritano has been hailed by the New York Times for the “warmth” and “heroism” of her voice, Opera News for her “wondrous power” and “remarkable beauty of tone”, and the Boston Globe for her “rippling wine-dark voice with a low range of staggering strength.”

 During the 2018/19 season, Lauritano made her European operatic debut singing the Third Wood Nymph in Dvořák’s Rusalka with Oper Frankfurt.
-Also with Oper Frankfurt, she sang the role of Enrichetta di Francia in Bellini’s I Puritani, Olga in Lehár’s Die Lustige Witwe/The Merry Widow, Eine Spanierin in Schreker’s Der Ferne Klang, and Mrs. Nolan in Menotti’s The Medium.
+In addition, she sang the role of Enrichetta di Francia in Bellini’s I Puritani, Olga in Lehár’s Die Lustige Witwe/The Merry Widow, Eine Spanierin in Schreker’s Der Ferne Klang, and Mrs. Nolan in the Bockenheimer Depot premiere of Menotti’s The Medium.
 That same season, she joined Boston Early Music Festival in the role of Melissa for their new production of Caccini’s La liberazione di Ruggiero dall’isola d’Alcina and as the winner of Music Academy of the West’s 2018 Marilyn Horne Song Competition, toured a full recital program, which included a world premiere song cycle by Ricky Ian Gordon, to London, New York, Chicago, and Santa Barbara.

 In the 2017/18 season Lauritano was seen as Venus in Monteverdi’s balletic opera Il ballo delle Ingrate conducted by William Christie.
-She reprised the title role in a concert version of L’enfant et les sortilèges (Ravel) conducted by Emmanuel Villaume in Alice Tully Hall and Diane in Juilliard Opera’s production of Hippolyte et Aricie (Rameau) conducted by Stephen Stubbs.
+She reprised the title role in a concert version of Ravel’s L’enfant et les sortilèges conducted by Emmanuel Villaume in Alice Tully Hall and Diane in Juilliard Opera’s production of Rameau’s Hippolyte et Aricie conducted by Stephen Stubbs.
 She also performed Luciano Berio’s avant-garde song cycle, Circles with the New World Symphony in Miami Beach, Florida and Thomas Adès’ dramatic musical monologue, Life Story, in a concert dedicated to the composer at The Juilliard School.
-In the summer, Lauritano sang her first Cherubino in Music Academy of the West‘s production of Le Nozze di Figaro (Mozart), conducted by James Conlon.
+In the summer, Lauritano sang her first Cherubino in Music Academy of the West‘s production of Mozart’s Le Nozze di Figaro, conducted by James Conlon.